In photos: The ‘Dune: Part Two’ cast’s red carpet looks are out of this world | KRDO

 Now for the second film, just about the entire cast is going full fantasy.
 On recent stops in Mexico City and Paris, Zendaya has turned heads in experimental looks with exaggerated silhouettes that seem to evoke the movie’s sci-fi worlds, including a chic take on a cropped desert cloak and high-slit skirt from Bottega Veneta’s Fall-Winter 2023 runway, and a physics-defying white spiral gown from Alaïa.

-And on Thursday, at the world premiere of the film in London, she and Roach pulled out all the stops in an archival Thierry Mugler robotic suit (pictured above) from the fashion house’s Fall-Winter 1995 couture collection.
+At the world premiere of the film in London, she and Roach pulled out all the stops in an archival Thierry Mugler robotic suit from the fashion house’s Fall-Winter 1995 couture collection.
 (Next to her, Chalamet’s silver patchwork Haider Ackermann pants were a valiant effort, but no match.)
-Also at the premiere, Florence Pugh opted for a glittering black hooded dress by Valentino, while Lea Seydoux and Rebecca Ferguson leaned into the spirit as well with regal, otherworldly looks from Louis Vuitton and Fendi respectively.
+Alongside Florence Pugh, Lea Seydoux and Rebecca Ferguson’s regal, other-wordly looks (by Valentino, Louis Vuitton and Fendi, respectively), Anya Taylor-Joy made a surprise appearance in an ethereal white custom gown by Dior, confirming a mystery role in the sequel.

-There’s more still: in a surprise appearance, Anya Taylor-Joy wore an ethereal white gown custom made by Dior, confirming a mystery role in the movie and leaving the internet to try and deduce from her mystical styling what part she’ll play.
+Since then, Zendaya and Chalamet have twinned in matching pale pink and baby blue boiler suits in Seoul, and the full cast assembled again for the New York premiere in leather, lace, and desert-neutrals — with, perhaps, a dose of Dune’s psychedelic “Spice” through Taylor-Joy’s glittering Maison Margiela gown, hot off the fashion house’s viral Spring-Summer 2024 Haute Couture runway.

 Scroll to see the cast’s best looks from the “Dune: Part Two” press tour.
 This gallery will continue to be updated.